uvastatlab/blog/README.md

 	* Do in both repos
     * There is no need to open another pull request!
 Your changes will appear to Michele and Clay.

-- Once your pull request has been accepted (ie, your blog post is published), you need to do the following in BOTH repos:
+- Once your pull request has been accepted (ie, your blog post is published), you need to do the following in **BOTH repos**:
 	* Fetch from upstream repo: `git fetch upstream` (may need to wait for GitHub to catch up)
     * Check out your fork's local master branch: `git checkout master`
     * merge changes from upstream/master into the local master branch: `git merge upstream/master`